 What is ketosis?

 The body breaks these down into simple sugars.
-Glucose can either be used to fuel the body or stored in the liver and muscles as glycogen.1
+Glucose can either be used to fuel the body or be stored in the liver and muscles as glycogen.

-If there is not enough glucose available to meet energy demands, the body will adopt an alternative strategy in order to meet those demands.
+If there is not enough glucose available to meet energy demands, the body will adopt an alternative strategy in order to meet those needs.
 Specifically, the body begins to break down fat stores to provide glucose from triglycerides.

 Ketones are acids that build up in the blood and are eliminated in urine.
-In small amounts, they serve to indicate that the body is breaking down fat, but high levels of ketones can poison the body, leading to a process called ketoacidosis.2
+In small amounts, they serve to indicate that the body is breaking down fat, but high levels of ketones can poison the body, leading to a process called ketoacidosis.

 The ketogenic diet